illninofan/illninofan.github.io/_posts/2021-08-15-10-years-in-Tech.md

 I started as a graduate at LV= (a UK insurance company) as a PL/SQL developer working on migrating Oracle 10G to 11.

-I uprooted myself and moved down to lovely Exeter, a shift from Yorkshire to moreo or less the bottom end of the UK!
+I uprooted myself and moved down to lovely Exeter, a shift from Yorkshire to more or less the bottom end of the UK!

 ---